 If the eternal One is equated with the mysterious ground of everything, then it may point to apeiron.
-If, however, it refers to an underlying type, an idea, or Platonic form (essence) that manifests in many ways, then it is at best a derivative of apeiron.
+If, however, it refers to an underlying type, an idea, or essence that manifests in many ways, then it is at best a derivative of apeiron.
 It seems that Troll interprets this verse in an essentialist way (Troll 1926, pp. 21 and 99).

 According to this view, everything is animated.
 Being animated can have different meanings such as reference to a soul or spirit(s) and/or subtle energy fields extending from physical bodies.
 Recognizing that plants are not just material objects but endowed with spirit(s) leads to reverence, which requires a spiritual transformation or at least a change in attitude of the researcher.
 Recognizing subtle energy fields such as auras may require a change in the state of consciousness of the observer (see, for example, Steiner 1950, Greene 2009, Olwen 2017).
 Some people, including myself, can see auras.
 It seems that children often see auras because they may draw them, but they often lose this ability as they grow up in our predominantly materialistic culture.
 Those who cannot see auras understandably tend to be skeptical, but there is some scientific evidence for subtle energies (see, for example, Tiller 2007, Sattler 2016, Chapter 2).

 Auras have significance for plant morphology because they show that plants do not have a sharp boundary where most people see it but extend into the environment.
 Although auras tend to be rather dynamic, different layers have been distinguished and different names have been used for these layers by different authors (see Sattler: Body, Speech and Mind).
-All of them are integrated into a universal energy field that has also been referred to as beingness, no-thingness, and unity consciousness (Geene 2009) or spirit that encompasses matter (Wilber 2006, 2007).
+All of them are integrated into a universal energy field that can be seen as an aspects of beingness, no-thingness, and unity consciousness (Greene 2009) or spirit that encompasses matter (Wilber 2006, 2007).

 Our state of consciousness influences our perception of the world, including the morphology of plants.
 And since our state of consciousness is not separate from what we observe, it has also a potential influence on whatever we observe such as humans, animals or plants.
 In other words, we do not only perceive what is around us, we also may influence its being.
 Thus, a loving person may have a different influence than a violent person and consequently may have a different perception.
 For example, a person to whom a plant or animal or human being is only a material mechanism influences and perceives them differently from a person who loves and reveres them (see also Shepard 1993, Sattler 2016, Chapters 6, 12).

-For Goethe nature was animated, loving, divine and mysterious.
+For Spinoza God and nature were two different words for the same reality ("Deus sive natura").
+Thus nature was divine, sacred to him.
+For Goethe, who was greatly influenced by Spinoza, nature was animated, loving, divine and mysterious.
 One of his poems is entitled “Weltseele” (world-soul); in another poem entitled “Eins und Alles” (One and All), he wrote: